Skip Top Navigation

 Incident Reporting

-All incidents and injuries on campus or University business must be reported within 24 hours to EHS@UHCL.edu, with employee incidents to HumanResources@uhcl.edu also.
+All incidents and injuries on campus or University business must be reported within 24 hours to EHS@UHCL.edu, and HumanResources@uhcl.edu as well for employee reports.

 If you witness an incident, a witness statement must be submitted.